 Open File, Save File

 The open and save file feature is more supplementary in nature, because users can do everything in one session, but still convenient and useful, and thus, valuable.
-What this feature does for the user is allow the user to save their progress during the development process, and quit the tool; upon restarting or reopening the tool, everything is reset to the default settings of a fresh project, but the open command allows the user to load his or her progress from a saved session.
+What this feature does is allow the user to save their progress during the development process, and quit the tool; upon restarting or reopening the tool, everything is reset to the default settings of a fresh project, but the open command allows the user to load his or her progress from a saved session.

 For the implementation of this feature, I immediately saw two approaches that I could take: a “dirty” solution, and an “elegant” solution.
 The dirty solution is to record all of the user’s valid “local” input as it comes; upon executing the “save” command, those inputs are stored into a file on disk, in the user’s “.saves” folder, with the filename by default set to the project name if unspecified during execution.
 The “open” command does the opposite – it takes the commands stored in a file (filename must be specified during execution), and re-executes all of them.
 By doing so, the project is brought back to state at which the user saved.